ni/niveristand-custom-device-testing-tools/README.md

 To run existing tests from the LabVIEW editor, launch the VI Tester user interface by selecting `Tools > VI Tester > Test VIs...` from the LabVIEW menu.
 VI Tester will enumerate all the test cases in the project.
 Click the `Run all tests` or `Run selected test` button to run tests.

-See this VI Tester documentation for more information on [running existing tests](https://github.com/JKISoftware/JKI-VI-Tester/wiki/Running-Tests-for-a-Project).
+See the VI Tester documentation for more information on [running existing tests](https://github.com/JKISoftware/JKI-VI-Tester/wiki/Running-Tests-for-a-Project).

 To run existing tests from the command line, run the VI Tester operation using `LabVIEWCLI.exe` and specify the path to one or more test cases: